T-O-R-U-S/burrito/burrito_docs/Standard Fields/README.md

 Providers should use SCREAMING_SNAKE_CASE for their unique fields.
 Standard fields should use snake_case.

-`provider` is a standard field, and should not be in screaming snake case.
+The field itself `provider` is a standard field, and should not be in screaming snake case.